 Oak Hill Fire Department Training Center

 Austin, Texas 78736

-$1,450.00 – includes tuition, textbook, ID badge, use of uniform shirt for clinical rotations, t-shirt, AHA CPR course, 9-panel drug screen, TB test (T Spot), stethoscope, blood pressure cuff, and penlight.
+$1,500.00 – includes tuition, textbook, ID badge, use of uniform shirt for clinical rotations, t-shirt, AHA CPR course, 9-panel drug screen, TB testing, stethoscope, blood pressure cuff, and penlight.

-Payments can be made via cash, check, money order, or most major credit cards during regular business hours at 4111 Barton Creek Blvd, Austin, TX 78735.
+Payments can be made via cash, check, money order, or most major credit cards in person during regular business hours at 4111 Barton Creek Blvd, Austin, TX 78735.